-We're on a mission to build community through coffee, culture and connection.
+We're on a mission to fight racial, social, economic, and food inequity through coffee, community, and connection.

 WE PROVIDE HEALTHY & AFFORDABLE OPTIONS

-Coffee, tea, soups, salads, sandwiches & frozen yogurt!
+Coffee, tea, soups, salads, sandwiches & fresh groceries!

-We are committed to bringing to our South LA community the same quality food and drinks found in other neighborhoods, but with pricing that is affordable.
+We are committed to creating equal access to fresh and healthy options for our South LA community that can be found in other neighborhoods, but with pricing that is affordable.